theapache64/theapache64.github.io/src/content/blog/tpp.md

 - **[Reversibility](https://x.com/TlogOfTheDay/status/1896417081203343627)**
     - Requirements and users change before you finish the code
     - Abstract your 3P integration code in a way that the 3P can be replaced easily with another one without changing any other Layered

+> Tip 18: There Are No Final Decisions

+> Tip 19: Forgo Following Fads